LesnyRumcajs/grpc_bench/README.md

 Contributions are most welcome!

+See [Nexthink blog post](https://www.nexthink.com/blog/comparing-grpc-performance/) for a deeper overview of the repository and recent results.

 # Goal

 The goal of this benchmark is to compare the performance and resource usage of various gRPC libraries across different programming languages and technologies.
 To achieve that, a minimal protobuf contract is used to not pollute the results with other concepts (e.g. performances of hash maps) and to make the implementations simple.